-MYTH: You must provide a 20% down payment on a home
+MYTH: You must always provide a 20% down payment

 One of the most common misconceptions homebuyers face today is that they are required to make a large down payment on their first home purchase.
 While there are still benefits to providing 20% down, most mortgage loans do not actually require that much.
 Still, many Americans, especially first time home buyers, are misled by the media, their parents or their mortgage lenders to believe that they need to save money to put 20% down on the purchase of a home.
 That thought couldn’t be more wrong.